-For the three months ended March 31, 2018 and 2017, we received interest payments from the note of approximately \$18,000 and \$44,000, respectively, which is recorded as interest income from notes receivable in our condensed consolidated statements of operations.
+For the three months ended June 30, 2018 and 2017, we received interest payments from the note of approximately \$0 and \$42,000, respectively, which is recorded as interest income from notes receivable in our condensed consolidated statements of operations.
+For the six months ended June 30, 2018 and 2017, we received interest payments from the note of approximately \$18,000 and \$86,000, which is recorded as interest income from notes receivable in our condensed consolidated statements of operations.